saikrishnadas/Netflix-Clone-React/README.md

 This **Netflix Clone** is created with **React** ⚛️ and not hard-coded instead the informations are pulled from TMDB database.
 This webapp is deployed and hosted in **Firebase** 🔥.
 The app is responsive and dynamic.
 So, that each time your refresh it shows new informations.

-TRY IT 🌟 🌟 🌟 **Clicking on any movie would play its trailer.**🌟 🌟 🌟 🌟
+TRY IT 🌟 🌟 🌟 Clicking on any movie would play its trailer.🌟 🌟 🌟 🌟

 ⚡ **WEBSITE VIEW :** ⚡